longhorn-rocketry/photic/README.md

 ### Launch Day is Tomorrow, We Have No Software and I'm Not Lars Blackmore; Send Help

-Not a problem.
 Import all of Photonic with a single line:

 ```cpp
 #include <photonic.h>